IVPN Review 2025: Can It Stand Against the Competition?

 IVPN dashboard

-When it came to selecting a server, you had plenty of options:
+When it came to selecting a server, there were plenty of options:

 • Auto connect to the fastest server